ignatowicz-alicja/AI-Powered-Mobile-App-for-Cataract-Detection/README.md

 It implements a deep learning–based classifier to support the assessment of cataracts using ocular images.

->The study utilizes the [The Nuclear Cataract Database for Biomedical and Machine Learning Applications](https://data.mendeley.com/datasets/6wv33nbcvv/2) classified using LOCS III and proposes a mobile inference pipeline that incorporates automatic pupil marking, preprocessing, and classification into one user-friendly tool.
+>The study utilizes the [The Nuclear Cataract Database for Biomedical and Machine Learning Applications](https://data.mendeley.com/datasets/6wv33nbcvv/2) classified using LOCS III and proposes a mobile inference pipeline that incorporates pupil marking, preprocessing, and classification into one user-friendly tool.

 ## Dataset
 To achieve the highest possible accuracy of neural network models, images classified from 1 to 6 the NC grade, consistent with the LOCS III scale, were used for training and evaluation.
 Due to insufficient cataract visibility, image blurriness, or poor illumination of 267 the pathological area, a specialist selected images that accurately represented the degree of advancement.